HelleBenjamin/Sandboxia2D/README.md

 #### Example

-`./build/Sandboxia -v 1 -d`
+`./build/Sandboxia --width=800 --height=600`

 ### For debug
 The legacy renderer was removed in v0.1.9-beta.
+The OpenGL renderer was removed in v0.2.0-beta.

-Debug keys:
+Debug keys(Doesn't work yet):

 - P to print the player position
 - O to print the selector position